w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ## For Pool Members

 ### Join a pool

+Before joining a nomination pool, you must ensure that the pool is earning rewards and nominating the validators that match your preferences.
+Participating in pools is more of a set-and-forget action than nominating by yourself.
+The pool operator maintains the list of validators nominated by the pool, and so, in a way, you are trusting the pool operator to act in your best interests.
+However, it is advised to check the validators nominated by the pool from time to time and change the pool if necessary.

 A member delegates funds to a pool with the `join` extrinsic.
 The pool then increases its bond with the new funds.
 A member is afforded the ability to bond additional funds or re-stake rewards as long as they are already actively bonded.